Yoga Abhyas - Aahar (Food)

 Jivva Dhauti:

-Practice jivaa dhauti (toungh cleaning) practice in the morning before intake of any food/water. this cleans up the amla (toxins) from accumulated on your tounge.
-After tounge cleaning rinse your mouth by water.
-This process improves the digestion and improve the taste(Rasa) sense.
+Practice jivaa dhauti (tongue cleaning) practice in the morning before intake of any food/water.
+This cleans up the amla (toxins) from accumulated on your tounge.
+After tongue cleaning, rinse your mouth with water.
+This process improves digestion and improve the taste(Rasa) sense.

 Rasa: